 The accompanying condensed consolidated financial statements of KVH Industries, Inc. and its wholly owned subsidiary, KVH Europe A/S (collectively, KVH or the Company), have been prepared pursuant to the rules and regulations of the United States Securities and Exchange Commission regarding interim financial reporting.
 Given that KVH Europe A/S operates as the Company's European and international distributor, all of its operating expenses are reflected within sales, marketing and support within the accompanying condensed consolidated statements of operations.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 Certain prior year amounts have been reclassified to conform to the current year presentation.
 The condensed consolidated financial statements have not been audited by our independent registered public accounting firm, but include all adjustments (consisting of only normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the financial condition, results of operations, and cash flows for the periods presented.
-These condensed consolidated financial statements and accordingly should be read in conjunction with the Company's consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K filed on March 13, 2008 with the Securities and Exchange Commission.
-The results for the three months ended March 31, 2008 are not necessarily indicative of operating results for the remainder of the year.
+These condensed consolidated financial statements do not include all disclosures associated with annual financial statements and accordingly should be read in conjunction with the Company's consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K filed on March 13, 2008 with the Securities and Exchange Commission.
+The results for the three and six months ended June 30, 2008 are not necessarily indicative of operating results for the remainder of the year.